minionphak/Miniphak-Custom-Stable-Diffusion-Webui-ReForge-Colab/README.md

 # Miniphak-Custom-Stable-Diffusion-Webui-ReForge-Colab
 Colab script to run Reforge with custom settings.
 Adjust each settings/models depend on what you want.
+# I'm working on updating the code.
+Right now there is some conflict with library install in google colab environment.
+Will provide the update script later
 I'm not good at writing code, so good luck of optimizing them for you use case

 <img width="963" height="360" alt="Screenshot 2026-03-07 004336" src="https://github.com/user-attachments/assets/44b06b0b-bd4c-4fba-b67d-b926696d12fb" />